milesj/boost/docs/README.md

 # Boost

-Create dev tools using a robust pipeline that separates logic into routines and tasks.
+A framework for building robust Node.js command line applications and developer tools.

 ## Requirements